-B. Letter of Intent and Pre-Application
+B. LETTER OF INTENT AND PRE-APPLICATION

-1. LETTER OF INTENT (LOI)
+Letter of Intent (LOI)

-An LOI is required and must be submitted by Tuesday, September 4, 2012, 5:00 PM EDT.
-Only those applicants that submit a Letter of Intent by the due date are eligible to submit a full application under this FOA.
+An LOI is required and must be submitted by the small business concern no later than September 3, 2013, 5:00 PM EDT.
+Only those applicants that submit an LOI by the due date are eligible to submit a full application under this FOA.